AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.6.12 =
+* Fatal error when checking out with an existing username on PHP 8 - FIXED

 = 2.6.11 =
 * Fallback tax rate does not allow dicimals - FIXED
 * Clicking on the number of invoices in the customers table shows their invoices - ADDED